-Despite our preconceptions, Romantic writers, artists, and philosophers did not consider honor to be an archaic or regressive concept, but a contemporary, oftentimes progressive value that operated in counterpoint to freedom, a well-known preoccupation of the age's literature.
-Focusing on texts from William Godwin, William Wordsworth, Jane Austen, Walter Scott, Mary Prince, and Mary Seacole, this book argues that the revitalization of honor in the first half of the nineteenth century signalled a crisis in the emerging liberal order, one with which we still wrestle today: how do political subjects demand real, materialist forms of dignity in a system largely dedicated to the abstract-and oftentimes restricted-idea of liberty?
-Honor, Romanticism, and the Hidden Value of Modernity presents both a theory and a history of this question in the media of the Black Atlantic, the Jacobin novel, landscape poem, and financial romance.
+Despite our preconceptions, Romantic writers, artists, and philosophers did not consider honor to be an archaic or regressive concept, but a contemporary and sometimes radical value that operated in counterpoint to freedom, a well-known preoccupation of the age.
+Focusing on texts from William Godwin, William Wordsworth, Jane Austen, Walter Scott, Mary Prince, and Mary Seacole, this book argues that the revival of honor in the first half of the nineteenth century signalled a crisis in the emerging liberal order, one with which we still wrestle: how do political subjects demand real, concrete forms of dignity in a system largely dedicated to the abstract-and oftentimes restricted-idea of liberty?
+Honor, Romanticism, and the Hidden Value of Modernity presents both a theory and history of this question in the media of the Black Atlantic, the Jacobin novel, landscape poem, and financial romance.
 (Cambridge UP, 2022)